marcov64/Lsd/Readme.txt

  cd ~/Lsd-9.0-master
  ./add-shortcut-mac.sh

+Please provide the user password when requested.
 After a successful installation, a desktop shortcut (icon) will be available for using LMM/LSD.
 A shortcut is also created in the computer Applications folder.
+Even if the user does not want the desktop shortcut, the commands above MUST be performed to prevent LSD executables translocation.

 Users MUST yet manually install the Apple Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required command line tools available in macOS.
 To install it, open the Terminal  and enter the following command: